Grassroots Democracy Part 1 Governance Class 6 Question Answer Social Science Chapter 10

 Question 1.

-Describe the two pictures given below.
-What difference does you see between them?
+Describe the two picture? given in Fig. 10.1 on page 151 — what differences do you see between them?

 Answer: